Human Rights and Respectful Workplaces

 We have taken several steps over the past few years to strengthen our approach in the U.S. market.
 This includes our work with RAINN (the largest anti-sexual violence organization in the U.S.) to update our U.S. Policy against Discrimination, Harassment and Retaliation.
 This policy sets out expectations on workplace conduct, manager responsibilities, employee resources and our investigation process.
 The policy applies to all company-owned restaurant and staff employees.
 We have shared the policy with our franchisees and encourage them to use it, along with other resources, to continue to support safe and respectful work environments in their restaurants.

 To enhance our restaurant training, we launched an initiative in partnership with the U.S. National Franchisee Leadership Alliance (NFLA) in 2019.
-The program's aim is to educate and empower people working at McDonald's brand restaurants across the country with important information, resources and training that support building healthy relationships and trusting work environments.
+The program's aim is to educate and empower people working at McDonald's brand restaurants across the country with important resources and training that support building healthy relationships and trusting work environments.
 The program is a combination of interactive and computer-based trainings on various topics, including harassment, discrimination, and retaliation and workplace violence mitigation.
 The training is required for company-owned restaurant employees and has been made available to U.S. franchisees for use in their organizations.

 These training modules include: